MichaelCurrin/dev-cheatsheets/cheatsheets/make/variables/custom-parameters.md

 ```

 ## Rename variable

+See also the Definition page setting a default value for an input variable.

 Perhaps you want to pass a variable name with a short name or different case on the shell, then use it under another name in the `Makefile`.